 In short, be patient and pursue Jesus.
 We believe fully that The Spirit of God will teach you all things both new and old.
-We also believe that The Lord has shown the world how disciple-making and spiritual family work in tandem to move the kingdom of God on this earth.
+We also believe that The Lord has shown the world how disciple making and spiritual family work in tandem to move the kingdom of God on this earth.
 Our heart is for you to see this in action so that you can walk out your faith and watch dead things come to life around you.

 Our Sunday is open to all who would come and participate in the worship of The Lord and rejoice in His good news.
 There is not and never will be a prerequisite to participate in this.
-To go beyond this or to lead in any capacity, however, we must insist on testing the reliability of people as the end result yields access to the people of God.
-The way we test reliability is in the process of discipleship as this is the only vehicle Jesus modeled for us.
+To go beyond this or to lead in any capacity, however, we must insist on testing the reliability of people, as the end result yields access to the people of God.
+The way we test reliability is in the process of disciple making as this is the only vehicle Jesus modeled for us.

-How does the evangelism fit in the process of disciple-making?
+How does the evangelism fit in the process of disciple making?

 This is a great question.
-We see Jesus disciple his twelve and in this process He teaches them to become ministers of The Gospel.
+We see Jesus disciple his twelve and in this process He teaches them to become ministers of the Gospel.
 It is this transition we watch throughout His ministry that allows us to see these men take their rightful spots in the book of Acts as the Gospel expands past Jerusalem.
 Nothing has changed.
-Evangelism is a function of any discipleship model lest the model collapse upon itself in nothing more than a modern day social club.
+Evangelism is a function of any discipling model lest the model collapse upon itself in nothing more than a modern day social club.